vsrinivas/fuchsia/docs/vdso.md

-# Magenta vDSO
+# Zircon vDSO

-The Magenta vDSO is the sole means of access to [system calls](syscalls.md) in Magenta.  vDSO stands for *virtual Dynamic Shared Object*.  (*Dynamic Shared Object* is a term used for a shared library in the ELF format.)
+The Zircon vDSO is the sole means of access to [system calls](syscalls.md) in Zircon.  vDSO stands for *virtual Dynamic Shared Object*.  (*Dynamic Shared Object* is a term used for a shared library in the ELF format.)
 It's *virtual* because it's not loaded from an ELF file that sits in a filesystem.
 Instead, the vDSO image is provided directly by the kernel.